 The Data Explorer contains three tabs that appear in bold italics throughout this document: Data Sources, Field Selector, and Layer Controls.
 Data is selected in the Data Sources tab, loaded into the Field Selector, displayed in the Main Display, and output is formatted in the Layer Controls.

-Menu trees will be listed as a series (e.g. Edit -> Remove -> All Layers and Data Sources).
+Menu trees are listed as a series (e.g. Edit -> Remove -> All Layers and Data Sources).

-Mouse clicks will be listed as combinations (e.g. Shift+Left Click+Drag).
+Mouse clicks are listed as combinations (e.g. Shift+Left Click+Drag).

 Loading Geostationary Satellite Images and Loops

 Create a local dataset to access the imagery files on your local machine.
-If you want to load real-time data, skip to step 3.
+To load real-time data, skip to step 3.

 In the Main Menu Bar in the Main Display window of McIDAS-V, select Tools -> Manage ADDE Datasets.

 In the ADDE Data Manager, select File -> New Local Dataset.
-Enter the following parameters to set up a dataset with the AREA files provided with this tutorial:
+Enter the following parameters to define the dataset for the AREA files provided with this tutorial:

 Dataset – MTSAT